Church of England Redress Scheme

 In late 2023, the Synod approved a Measure which allows the Church of England to create a Redress Scheme for survivors of abuse.
 Now, the Church of England are beginning to take further steps to set this scheme up.

-At this stage we do not know when the scheme will go live though the Church has indicated in the past it is aiming for the scheme to start accepting applications by the end of 2024.
-However, we do not know how realistic a time frame this is.
+At this stage we do not know when the scheme will go live though the Church has indicated in the past it is aiming for the scheme to start accepting applications by the end of 2024, but recent updates confirm this has been delayed.
+The earliest the scheme is now expected to receive final approval is July 2025.

 How will the Scheme Work?

-While this gives us a good picture of that the Scheme will look like in broad terms, we do not yet have detail which will impact on the eligibility of some applications, what evidence will need to be submitted in support of an application and how much an applicant might expect to recover.
+Whilst this gives us a good picture of what the Scheme will look like in broad terms, we do not yet have full details on eligibility criteria, required evidence, or how compensation will be calculated.

 We aim to make claiming compensation as straightforward as possible, which is why we’re here to help you understand what’s happening with your case at all times.
-Whether this means talking you through how this Scheme works, or explaining which other option may be best for your case right now, we never want you to feel confused.
+Whether this means talking you through how this Scheme works, or explaining alternative options available to you, we are committed to providing clear guidance tailored to your needs.

 How We Can Help